Build Your Own Redis with C/C++ PDF·EPUB·Paperback

 04. Protocol Parsing

-Our server will be able to process multiple requests from a client, to do that we need to implement some sort of “protocol”, at least to split requests apart from the TCP byte stream.
-The easiest way to split requests apart is by declaring how long the request is at the beginning of the request.
+Our server will be able to process multiple requests from a client, so we need to implement some sort of “protocol” to at least split requests apart from the TCP byte stream.
+The easiest way to split requests apart is to declare how long the request is at the beginning of the request.
 Let’s use the following scheme.

 +-----+------+-----+------+--------